 The concepts are materialized with unique craftsmanship skills, by representers of hundreds of years old Armenian jewelry making traditions in Grand Bazaar, Istanbul.

 Eli Bensusan aims to create poetic instants that lead to transformative experiences, and jewelry is one of many fields that he is interested in.

-He believes we can change the world only by improving ourselves, which requires a deeper understanding of our minds and bodies.
+He believes we can only change the world by improving ourselves, which requires a deeper understanding of our minds and bodies.
 He uses objects as tools for discovery of the self.

 Alongside his design practice he is improving his poetry performance, music, and cooking skills.

 He is currently the Designer in Residence at ATOLYE, in Istanbul.
 Simply reach him from email@example.com.

 Aret Çolakyan, Neferka's goldsmith who made countless pieces for famous brands and individuals in Turkey.
 He stepped into Grand Bazaar when he was 12 as an apprentice.
 He practiced secrets of this craft learning from his masters.